Prevent churn with cancellation flows

 - Preview updates in real time so you can validate copy length and layout.

-In the Survey Options tab. create one or more survey options.
-For each option, you need to define:
+In the Survey Options tab, create one or more survey options.
+For each option, define the following:

-- The text displayed in the survey: Enter the text such as "It's too expensive", "I'm having technical issues", etc. in the Survey Option field.
+- Survey Option: Enter the text displayed in the survey, such as "It's too expensive" or "I'm having technical issues."

-- Allow customer comment: Enable the toggle to add a free-text field.
+- Allow customer comment: Enable this toggle to add a free-text field.

-- Define a Response type: Decide what happens after the customer selects a specific option.
-Comprehensive set of options is described in the subsection below.
+- Response type: Decide what happens after the customer selects an option.
+The available response types are described below.

 note